 Guy Fassler

 I love Italy.
 So much so, that I dedicated almost a decade and a half to studying its history, focusing mainly on the Late Medieval and Renaissance periods.
 I am interested in social, urban, and spatial histories of northern Italian communes (particularly Bologna), as well as in anything fifteenth-century humanists were up to.
-You can find me on X @GuyFassler
+You can find me on Bluesky @GuyFassler

 Scilicet editors